DanielsWebDevelopment/Start-Fitness-Website/README.md

 #### This Webpage was built using HTML, CSS & JavaScript, while also initalizing Swiperjs

-### Some of the features include, but are not limited too,
+### Some of the features include, but are not limited too
 * Implentation on allowing users to search of items they might like to purchase
 * Implentaion of a live tracking system that allows users to keep track of the taks they do a daily basis
 * Future implentation of a live stat tracker for your workout needs